 This year’s acceptance rate is slightly higher than the record low of 6.8 percent set last year.
 Additionally, Northwestern received 3,420 transfer applications, up from the previous year’s total of 2,855.
 The university has witnessed a consistent decline in its acceptance rate over the past few years, paralleled by a surge in the number of applications.
 Between 2010 and 2018, the acceptance rate steadily dropped from 23.1 percent to 8.4 percent.
 After slight increases in the 2019 and 2020 application cycles, the acceptance rate saw a significant drop the following year, with Northwestern receiving over 8,000 more applications than in 2020.

 Although Northwestern University isn’t part of the Ivy League, it exhibits the hallmarks of such institutions, boasting stellar academics and a competitive admissions procedure.
 With Northwestern moving to a test-optional stance, prospective first-year students should strive to ensure their applications stand out.

 Northwestern GPA Requirements

-Northwestern University SAT Requirements 2022
+Northwestern University SAT Requirements

-As part of their test-optional policy, Northwestern has made the decision to refrain from publishing the SAT scores of their class of 2025.
-On the other hand, the SAT scores of the students who made up the middle 50 percent of those accepted into the class of 2024 ranged from 1460 to 1540.
+As part of its test-optional policy, Northwestern has chosen not to publish the SAT scores of its class of 2025.
+However, for the class of 2024, the SAT scores for the middle 50% of admitted students ranged from 1460 to 1540.

 |SAT Reading and Writing

-Northwestern University ACT Requirements 2022
+Northwestern University ACT Requirements

 Northwestern University Application Requirements